10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

 #4: How to Make a Lush Eucalyptus & Pine Dog Paw Wreath (No-Fuss, No Glitter, All Charm)

-You know that moment when your golden comes barreling through the front door, muddy paws and all, and you catch yourself thinking, why does my entryway look so sad?
-Same.
-My front door used to be just… a door.
-Then I made this wreath and honestly my whole porch energy shifted.
+I know that moment when your golden comes barreling through the front door muddy paws and all, and you catch yourself thinking, why does my entry way look so sad?
+I used to have the same thing.
+My front door used to just be a door.
+I made this wreath and now my whole porch looks so much better.

 Materials & Tools: